Interview on “Marking Humanity” Book on The Authors Show

 Curious about how Marking Humanity can transform readers’ lives?
 Why was it created, and why now?
 How have the survivors’ experiences affected their outlook on humanity?
-Find out all this and more in editor Shlomit Kriger’s latest interview on The Authors Show.
-The Internet radio interview, with host Don McCauley, will be broadcast and available for replays throughout May 21 and 22, 2012.
-Tune in at http://www.wnbnetworkwest.com/WnbAuthorsShow1.html
+Editor Shlomit Kriger discussed all this and more in an interview on The Authors Show.
+The Internet radio interview, with host Don McCauley, had been broadcast and available for replays throughout May 21 and 22, 2012.

 Share